chfhhd/raylibstarter-minimal/Readme.md

 Store assets in the designated 'assets' folder.
 The project already contains a sample graphic file.
 In the `main.cpp` file, this image is loaded and displayed.

+### Choose a different raylib version

+Which raylib version is used can be specified in the `cmake/raylib.cmake` file.
+If this is changed after CMake has already created the project once, you must use CMake to completely rebuild the project.

 ### What next?

 Modify the `main.cpp` file according to your needs.